Use this article when you apply a filter(s) to a table and get a result you don't expect. At a high level, you need to:

 Confirm categories and values of the filter are correct

-- Click on the filter variable in the Report tree and note the Structure in General > GENERAL > Structure in the object inspector on the right.
+- Click on the filter variable in the Data Sources tree and note the Structure in Data > Attributes in the Properties

-- Click on the Values button in the object inspector to confirm the values and categories are correct for the filter's goals:
+- Click on the Values & Labels, Values, or Categories button, depending on the variable's structure in the Properties to confirm the values and categories are correct for the filter's goals:

 -